samvdjagt/wvdquickstart/howto.md

 </a><br>

 #### WVD Deployment: DevOps Pipeline
-Once the deployment completes, please navigate to https://dev.azure.com, where you will find the WVD Quickstart project.
+Once the deployment completes, please navigate to <a href="https://dev.azure.com">Azure DevOps</a>, where you will find the WVD Quickstart project.
 Navigate to the "pipelines" section - Here you'll find a running pipeline that deploys a WVD environment (VMs, host pool, desktop app group, FSLogix configuration) for you.
 Upon completion of this pipeline, which will take about 20 minutes, your WVD environment is ready for use!

 #### Using Your New WVD Environment
 The Quickstart creates a test user for you to try out the environment.
-Navigate to https://rdweb.wvd.microsoft.com/arm/webclient/index.html and login with the following test user credentials:
+Navigate to the <a href="https://rdweb.wvd.microsoft.com/arm/webclient/index.html">WVD web client</a> and login with the following test user credentials:

 Username: WVDTestUser001@{your-domain}.com <br>
 Password: wvdTest123!